Return to: Academic Organization and Programs of Study

 The ROTC Program offers 4-year, 3-year, and 2-year scholarships to qualified students.
 Additionally, contracted students receive a monthly financial stipend of $300-$500 monthly.
 The Professor of Military Science offers a limited number of University dorm room scholarships for designated use.
 Advance course students and all scholarship students receive a monthly subsistence allowance during the school year.
 Students are also paid for the period of their attendance at the Cadet Initial Entry Training and the Cadet Leaders Course.
 National Army ROTC scholarship

 The general requirements for enrollment and continuance in ROTC are: (a) citizen of the United States, (b) physically and mentally qualified, (c) accepted by the university as a full-time student, (d) morally qualified, and (e) meet Army age requirements.

 Enrollment in the Upper Division is not open to all students completing the Lower Division but only to those whose ROTC and academic records demonstrate that they will become quality Officers in the Army of the United States.

-Students who transfer from colleges or universities without ROTC programs may attend a paid four-week Basic Camp to meet the prerequisites of Upper Division.
+Students who transfer from colleges or universities without ROTC programs may attend a paid five-week Cadet Initial Entry Training (CIET) to meet the prerequisites of Upper Division.
 Any students who desire to participate in this program should contact the Military Science Department prior to the end of their first semester.